Iñupiat: Subsistence

 ducks, geese, rabbits, berries, roots, and shoots.

 The inland Iñupiat also hunt caribou, Dall sheep, grizzly bear, and moose.
-The coastal Iñupiat hunt walrus, seals, beluga whales, and bowhead whales.
+The coastal Inupiat hunt walrus, seals, beluga whales, and bowhead whales.
 Cautiously, polar bear also is hunted.

 The capture of a whale benefits each member of an Iñupiat community, as the animal is butchered and its meat and blubber are allocated according to a traditional formula.
 Even city-dwelling relatives, thousands of miles away, are entitled to a share of each whale killed by the hunters of their ancestral village.
 Maktak, which is the skin and blubber of bowhead and other whales, is rich in vitamins A and C. The vitamin C content of meats is destroyed by cooking, so consumption of raw meats and these vitamin-rich foods contributes to good health in a population with limited access to fruits and vegetables.

 A major value within subsistence hunting is the utilization of the whole catch or animal.
 This is demonstrated in the utilization of the hides to turn into clothing, as seen with seal skin, moose and caribou hides, polar bear hides.
 Fur from rabbits, beaver, marten, otter, and squirrels are also utilized to adorn clothing for warmth.
 These hides and furs are used to make parkas, mukluks, hats, gloves, and slippers.
 Qiviut is also gathered as Muskox shed their underlayer of fur and it is spun into wool to make scarves, hats, and gloves.
-The use of the animal's hides and fur have kept Iñupiat warm throughout the harsh conditions of their homelands, as many of the materials provide natural waterproof or windproof qualities.
+The use of the animal's hides and fur have kept Inupiat warm throughout the harsh conditions of their homelands, as many of the materials provide natural waterproof or windproof qualities.
 Other animal parts that have been utilized are the walrus intestines that are made into dance drums and qayaq or umiaq, traditional skin boats.

-The walrus tusks of ivory and the baleen of bowhead whales are also utilized as Native expressions of art.
+The walrus tusks of ivory and the baleen of bowhead whales are also utilized as Native expressions of art or tools.
 The use of these sensitive materials are inline with the practice of utilizing the gifts from the animals that are subsisted.
 There are protective policies on the harvesting of walrus and whales.
 The harvest of walrus solely for the use of ivory is highly looked down upon as well as prohibited by federal law with lengthy and costly punishments.

 Since the 1970s, oil and other resources have been an important revenue source for the Iñupiat.
 The Alaska Pipeline connects the Prudhoe Bay wells with the port of Valdez in south-central Alaska.
 Because of the oil drilling in Alaska's arid north, however, the traditional way of whaling is coming into conflict with one of the modern world's most pressing demands: finding more oil.

 The Iñupiat eat a variety of berries and when mixed with tallow, make a traditional dessert.
 They also mix the berries with rosehips and highbush cranberries and boil them into a syrup.